tonioloewald/bindinator.js/README.md

 - Don't do things for the browser that the browser knows how to do (like parse HTML).
 - Don't implement a new templating language.
-- Don't implement special debugging tools.
+- Don't require special debugging tools.
 - Don't add zillions of runtime dependencies.

 ### Bind Data to the DOM with `data-bind`